 Emotional regulation aims to teach those in recovery how to identify, regulate, and feel emotions without it overwhelming them to the point that it triggers impulsive behavior.
-For those who are suicidal or struggle with a borderline personality disorder, this element teaches them to regulate the intense emotions they experience, such as anger, frustration, depression, and anxiety.
+For those who are suicidal or struggle with borderline personality disorder, this element teaches them to regulate the intense emotions they experience, such as anger, frustration, depression, and anxiety.

 Dialectical behavior therapy is used to treat various mental health conditions, such as borderline personality disorder, anxiety, depression, eating disorders, suicidal tendencies, and substance use disorders.
 In addition, it is powerful enough for any condition that a person wants to improve their mindfulness, distress tolerance, interpersonal effectiveness, and emotional regulation.

 Dialectical behavior therapy is mainly effective due to some individuals inability to cope with life.
 DBT preaches the required skills to function successfully in life.
 It offers real-life techniques to improve skills with clinical support, which allows people to continue improving their skills.